 The gift shop is very well stocked and has something for every child’s budget; small ocean toys at four for £1 and large teddy sea creatures at £20; with much more in between.

-We had a fantastic day out at Exploris, very engaging and lots of animal-child interaction available.
-We would happily recommend this venue to others.
+Exploris Aquarium is very educational and engaging with lots of animal-child interaction available.
+We would have no hesitation in recommending this venue to others.

-tip: if you are still at Exploris Aquarium at the end of the day, walk back on yourself as the tanks are very quiet towards closing time, perfect opportunity for taking photos.
+tip: if you are still at Exploris Aquarium at the end of the day, walk back on yourself.
+The tanks are very quiet towards closing time, perfect opportunity for taking photos.

 Tel: (0044) 028 4272 8062